Weekdays 9:30am - 7pm.

 Just burn the calories, you say?
 Ok, sure, but what about the added sugar - the ones you were merrily slurping up on top of what your body is already capable of producing?

-Isn't sugar rush good as it does elevate your mood?
+Isn't a sugar rush good, since it elevates your mood?

-Let's not forget what too much sugar can do in terms of wreaking havoc to your health!
+Let's not forget what too much sugar can do in terms of wreaking havoc on your health!

 With that said, we are also creatures of vanity and drinking bubble milk tea isn't really what we should be doing if we want to look good, right?